trchudley/crevdem/README.md

 python download_bedmachine_antarctica_v3.py
 ```

-# Usage
+## Usage

 The sections below briefly outline the purpose of user-exposed functions available through the package.
-In order to see them in action, Jupyter Notebooks are provided in the `./notebooks` directory in order to provide an introduction into the use of CrevDEM.
+In order to see them in action, Jupyter Notebooks are provided in the [`./notebooks` directory](https://github.com/trchudley/crevdem/tree/main/notebooks) in order to provide an introduction into the use of CrevDEM.

 Information on the required and optional input variable for individual functions can be accessed through Python's `help()` function, e.g. `help(crevdem.load_aws)`.

-### Loading DEM strips from the cloud

-> **Note**
-> An updated and expanded version of these tools has been released as an independent Python package for searching, download, and preprocessing of both ArticDEM and REMA strips.
-[See `pdemtools` for more information.](https://github.com/trchudley/pdemtools).

-`load_aws()` - Returns the selected ArcticDEM/REMA strip, downloaded from the relevant AWS bucket, as an xarray DataArray suitable for further processing by `crevdem`.
-Option to filter to bounds and bitmask.
-2 m DEM strips are large in size and loading remotely from AWS may take some time.

-`load_local()` - Loads the desired ArcticDEM/REMA DEM strip, from local filepaths, as an xarray DataArray suitable for further processing by `crevdem`.
-Option to filter to bounds and bitmask.

 ### Preprocessing the DEM strips